ginanck/proxmox_terraform/base/README.md

-# Proxmox Virtual Machine Terraform Module
+# Proxmox Virtual Machine Base Module

-This Terraform module allows you to easily provision and manage Virtual Machines in a Proxmox environment with extensive configuration options.
+A Terraform module for provisioning Virtual Machines in Proxmox VE with comprehensive configuration options.
+This module provides all the necessary variables as individual inputs, making it easy to customize VM configurations while maintaining sensible defaults.

 ## Table of Contents